-- MathLang aims to support automated processing of mathematical knowledge. - MathLang aims to be independent of any foundation of mathematics. - MathLang allows anyone to be involved, whether a mathematician, a computer engineer, a computer scientist, a linguist, a logician, etc. - MathLang allows more accurate translation between different languages whithin the mathematical dictionary.
+- MathLang aims to be independent of any foundation of mathematics. - MathLang allows anyone to be involved, whether a mathematician, a computer engineer, a computer scientist, a linguist, a logician, etc. - MathLang allows more accurate translation between different languages whithin the mathematical dictionary.